 5. Best Practices for Interface Modifications During an Upgrade

-In v10 Lawson database options haven’t changed but Lawson has added new fields.
+In v10 Lawson, database options haven’t changed but new fields have been added.
 So, in most cases, if a system is pulling from specific places within the database, it should still work.
 Occasionally, however, problems do arise.
 When they do, it usually takes true expertise to diagnose and solve the issue.
 However, it can be impossible to know which way your specific interface modifications will turn out until you try them.
 That leaves you with three options:

 - Review everything in advance

 - Convert the system and then fix problems as they arise

 - Review critical interfaces and then fix any additional problems on the fly

 Takeaway: There’s no “right” way to handle interface modifications during an upgrade; the approach will depend on your risk tolerance and how critical your interfaces are to your business.
 But it is still important to consider which approach makes the most sense for you and include it in your larger upgrade plan.

 Fighting Scope Creep During a Lawson Upgrade

 Upgrades touch many, many different parts of the larger system.
 And often once an upgrade is announced, new requests or ideas for increasing efficiency seem to appear out of thin air.
 That makes scope creep not just possible, but extremely likely.
 The best option for fighting back is to have as many of those conversations early in the process as possible—and, ultimately, to recognize that additional things are still likely to come up, and determine how you’ll handle them as they do.
 But including the 5 points above in your plan can be a great start.